An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class

+The main goal of this section is to prove Theorem \ref{thm_assume_zerofree1}.
 A nice feature of Lagarias and Odlyzko's approach to the effective Chebotarev theorem is that it does not assume the Artin conjecture, so that Theorem \ref{thm_LagOdl_uncond} is completely unconditional.
-Similarly, our Theorem \ref{thm_assume_zerofree1} is unconditional, aside from the assumed zero-free region.
-This is made possible by using Lagarias and Odlyzko's technical trick of expressing $\zeta_L$ as a product of Hecke $L$-functions, where $L/k$ is a normal extension of number fields with $\Gal(L/k) \simeq G$.
-Fixing an element $g \in G$ and letting $H = \langle g \rangle$ be the cyclic subgroup of $G$ generated by $g$, then upon setting $E$ to be the fixed field $L^H$, Lagarias and Odlyzko obtain the product expression on the left, in which $\chi$ varies over the irreducible characters of $H$: \beq \prod_{\chi \; \mathrm{irred}} L(s,\chi,L/E) = \zeta_L(s) = \prod_{\rho_j} L(s,\rho_j,L/k)^{\dim \rho_j} . \eeq Each such factor is a Hecke $L$-function, and hence has useful analyticity properties.
+Similarly, Theorem \ref{thm_assume_zerofree1} is unconditional, aside from the assumed zero-free region.
+This is made possible by using Lagarias and Odlyzko's technical trick (originally due to Deuring) of expressing $\zeta_L$ as a product of Hecke $L$-functions, where $L/k$ is a Galois extension of number fields with $\Gal(L/k) \simeq G$.
+Fixing an element $g \in G$ and letting $H = \langle g \rangle$ be the cyclic subgroup of $G$ generated by $g$, then upon setting $E$ to be the fixed field $L^H$, Lagarias and Odlyzko obtain the product expression on the left, in which $\chi$ varies over the irreducible characters of $H$: \beq \prod_{\chi \; \mathrm{irred}} L(s,\chi,L/E) = \zeta_L(s) = \prod_{\rho_j} L(s,\rho_j,L/k)^{\dim \rho_j} . \eeq Each such factor is a Hecke $L$-function and hence is known to be entire if $\chi$ is nontrivial.
 On the other hand, once we have Theorem \ref{thm_assume_zerofree1}, to deduce the assumed zero-free region via Kowalski-Michel, we will also factor $\zeta_L(s)$ as on the right-hand side, as a product of Artin $L$-functions, which we then need to show (or assume) are automorphic $L$-functions with certain properties.